Child Custody in Kenya: Your Complete Guide

 Contact Us

-๐ Call us today or book a consultation through our website.
+๐Ÿ“ž Call us today or book a consultation for assistance.

 Can a father get full custody in Kenya?

 Yes.
-If the court is satisfied that the father is the better-suited parent, full custody may be granted.
+If the court is satisfied that the father is the better-suited parent.
+Kenyan courts may award full custody to a father where it is in the best interests of the child.

 At what age can a child choose which parent to live with?